FAQs - Dance/Movement Therapy

 When can I expect to hear a decision about my application?

-Applicants will be notified by mail, typically about two weeks after the interview and group movement assessment.
+Applicants will be notified by email and mail, typically about two weeks after the interview.

 Do you accept international students?